Special Educational Needs and Disability (SEND)

 “A person has a disability for the purposes of this act if they have a physical or mental impairment which has a substantial and adverse long-term effect on their ability to carry out normal day-to-day activities.”

 This definition of disability includes children and young people with long-term illnesses.
 These children or young people do not necessarily have SEN but there can be a significant overlap between the two.
-The school words hard to make sure that any student who has a medical difficulty will be fully supported.
-We work closely with parent and health professionals to meet medical needs in school.
+The school works hard to make sure that any student who has a medical difficulty will be fully supported.
+We work closely with parents and health professionals to meet medical needs in school.